Planning For Web Design (Definition Document Samples)

 Features and Functionality

 This is a list of the proposed website features and the functions.
 Features are a website’s capabilities- like the ability to have a member profile or video streaming.
 Functions are how those features are implemented; it generally deals with the code that makes the features work.
 Many times this matrix will be separated by website area/section.
-Each feature and function will be accompanied by a short description and an LOW, or Level Of Effort.
+Each feature and function will be accompanied by a short description and a LOW, or Level Of Effort.
 Later, this document can be tied into the project budget to show what the cost of various features may be, so the client can determine how best to proceed based on the intended budget.
-Note: We have a features and functionality video here.

 Click image for Features and Functionality sample